mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 layer control messaging, these RTCP packet types SHOULD be used in the same way as they would be used over any other transport protocol.

-# Congestion Control {#congestion-control}
+# Congestion Control and Rate Adaptation {#congestion-control}

 Like any other application on the internet, RTP over QUIC needs to perform congestion control to avoid overloading the network.

 QUIC is a congestion controlled transport protocol.
 Senders are required to employ some form of congestion control.
-The default congestion control specified for QUIC is an alogrithm similar to TCP NewReno, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of ?RFC8085}}.
+The default congestion control specified for QUIC in {{!RFC9002}} is similar to TCP NewReno {{?RFC6582}}, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of ?RFC8085}}.

-RTP does not specify a congestion controller, but provides feedback formats for congestion control (e.g. {{!RFC8888}}) as well as different congestion control algorithms in separate RFCs (e.g. SCReAM {{!RFC8298}} and NADA {{!RFC8698}}).
+RTP itself does not specify a congestion control algorithm, but {{!RFC8888}} defines an RTCP feedback message intended to enable rate adaptation for interactive real-time traffic using RTP, and successful rate adaptation will accomoplish congestion control as well.
+Various rate adaptation algorithms for real-time media are defined in separate RFCs (e.g. SCReAM {{!RFC8298}} and NADA {{!RFC8698}}).
-The congestion control algorithms for RTP are specifically tailored for real-time transmissions at low latencies.
-The available congestion control algorithms for RTP expose a `target_bitrate` that can be used to dynamically reconfigure media codecs to produce media at a rate that can be sent in real-time under the observed network conditions.
+The rate adaptation algorithms for RTP are specifically tailored for real-time transmissions at low latencies.
+The available rate adaptation algorithms for RTP expose a `target_bitrate` that can be used to dynamically reconfigure media codecs to produce media at a rate that can be sent in real-time under the observed network conditions.

-This section defines two architectures for congestion control and bandwidth estimation for RTP over QUIC, but it does not mandate any specific congestion control algorithm to use.
+This section defines two architectures for congestion control and bandwidth estimation for RTP over QUIC, but it does not mandate any specific rate adaptation algorithm to use.
 The section also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams.